Louis A. Craig: World War II

 In July, 1941 Craig was assigned as commander of the 18th Field Artillery Regiment at Fort Sill.
 In February, 1942 Craig was promoted to brigadier general and assigned as commander of the 72nd Field Artillery Brigade at Fort Leonard Wood, Missouri.
 He was promoted to major general in February, 1943 as commander of the 97th Infantry Division at Camp Swift, Texas.
 In January, 1944 Craig was named to command the XXIII Corps at Camp Bowie, Texas.
 In August, 1944, he was assigned to command the 9th Infantry Division during combat in France.

 Under his command, the 9th Infantry Division conducted offensive operations in France and Belgium and crossed the Meuse River at Dinant.
 The 9th Division then penetrated the Siegfried Line near Monschau, then drove to the Rur River between Langerwehe and Düren.
 During the Battle of the Bulge in December 1944-January 1945, the 9th Infantry Division held the left shoulder of the "Bulge" near Monschau.
-The division then took part in the drive to capture the Rur River dams, then continued to drive to the Rhine River near Bonn.
+The division then took part in the drive to capture the Rur Dam, then continued to drive to the Rhine River near Bonn.
 In March, 1945 Craig commanded all US troops at the Remagen Bridgehead until they resumed the offensive, including the 99th, 78th, and 9th Infantry Divisions.
 When the 9th Infantry Division resumed its offensive, it continued to the Ruhr Pocket and the Harz Mountains, then made contact with Soviet forces east of the Mulde River at the end of April.

 Post-World War II

 In May, 1945 Craig was named to command the XX Corps in Germany.
 From June to July, 1945 Craig was commander of Third United States Army.
-In October he was named to command the Seventh Service Command based at Omaha, Nebraska.
+In October he was named to command the Seventh Service Command based in Omaha, Nebraska.
 In February, 1946 he was assigned to command the Sixth Service Command in Chicago.
 When Fifth United States Army was activated on June 11, 1946, Craig was appointed as its deputy commander.

 From August, 1947 to April, 1948 Craig was inspector general of the United States European Command.
 In April and May 1948, he served as commander of the United States Constabulary in Germany.
 In July, 1948 Craig was appointed Inspector General of the Army, and he served until retiring in May 1952.

 Awards

 Craig was a recipient of the Army Distinguished Service Medal for his World War II service.
-His additional decorations included the Silver Star, Legion of Merit, and Bronze Star Medal.
+His additional decorations included the Silver Star, the Legion of Merit, and the Bronze Star Medal.
 Craig's foreign awards for World War I included the Distinguished Service Order (Great Britain), Legion of Honor (Chevalier) (France); Croix de Guerre with palm (France); Croix de Guerre with palm (Belgium); Order of the Crown (Officer) (Belgium), and Order of Abdon Calderón (Ecuador).
-His World War II foreign awards included the Legion of Honor (Officer) (France); Croix de Guerre with palm (France), Croix de Guerre with Palm (Belgium), Order of the Fatherland (USSR), and Czechoslovak War Cross.
+His World War II foreign awards included the Legion of Honor (Officer) (France); Croix de Guerre with palm (France), Croix de Guerre with Palm (Belgium), Order of the Patriotic War First Class (USSR), and Czechoslovak War Cross.